companieshouse/psc-verification-web/docs/matomo.md

 # Matomo
 Matomo (formerly Piwik) is the analytics software we use for psc-verification-web.
-This document covers how we interact with Matomo in this codebase.
 For documentation on using Matomo to view analytics, see [this Confluence section](https://companieshouse.atlassian.net/wiki/spaces/S5/pages/1929183485/Piwik+Matomo#Using-Piwik%2FMatomo).

 This document covers how we use Matomo in psc-verification-web specifically.